dm/gearmand/README.md

         git clone https://github.com/gearman/gearmand

-   If you do not have access to create branches in the gearmand GitHub repository, you will probably want to fork the repository and clone your fork instead.
+   If you do not have access to create branches in the gearmand GitHub repository, you should fork the repository and clone your fork instead.
 Refer to [Contributing to Open Source on GitHub](https://guides.github.com/activities/contributing-to-open-source/#contributing) for details.

 2. Next, think of a clear, descriptive branch name and then create a new branch and change to it: